johmar-22/tjeecc-2d-rank-stability/README.md

 > "The full dataset is provided upon request."
 > — <https://www.2dhub.org/c2db/c2db.html>

 The dataset is therefore released by its authors, to requesters, on their terms.
-It is not mine to pass on, and this repository does not mirror it.
-If you need the raw database, request it from CAMD exactly as I did.
+If you need the raw database, request it from CAMD.
 Instead:

 ```bash
 python download_data.py            # how to obtain it, and from whom
 python download_data.py --verify   # confirm you have the same snapshot as the paper
 ```

-The exact snapshot used is pinned by SHA-256 in `download_data.py`, so a reviewer who requests C2DB independently can prove they are running against identical inputs:
+The exact snapshot used is pinned by SHA-256 in `download_data.py`:

 ```
 c2db.db       74,481,664 bytes  sha256 a1a96ebc00c27daf…66aef2d